 Students who engage in service learning as part of their academic career develop their ability to apply academic theories and concepts to real-world contexts, tackle complex issues from multiple perspectives, and reflect on their role in their local communities and beyond.

-Community agencies looking for partnerships with faculty should contact Dr. Mara Adams.
+Community agencies looking for partnerships with faculty should contact the Campus Ministry Office.

 Making a Difference

 Our students typically give more than 178,000 service hours each year to volunteer projects here and across the world.